Russell-Shean/NLD-sewage/README.md

 # Workflow

-1. Download data from repository (or if you want a more recent version of the data, from the Dutch government website (☝️☝️ see link above ☝️☝️)
+1. Download data from this repository (or if you want a more recent version of the data, from the Dutch government website (☝️☝️ see link above ☝️☝️))
 2. Download the shapefiles (Important: keep all the files together in same folder or directory!)
 3. The main tutorial is presented in: NLD-COVID19-sewage-sampling.html
    - The html file can be downloaded and opened in a web browser